Kelvinkimemia/Kelvinkimemia/README.md

-- 👋 Hi, I’m @Kennethkimemia
+- 👋 Hi, I’m @Kelvinkimemia
 - 👀 I’m interested in ...Data Science and cloud computing
 - 🌱 I’m currently learning ...Python
 - 💞️ I’m looking to collaborate on ...Python and other machine learning projects
-- 📫 How to reach me ...kimemiakenneth51@gmail.com
+- 📫 How to reach me ...kimemiakihara21@gmail.com

 <!---
 Kelvinkimemia/Kelvinkimemia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.